 - Both free and paid expert support

-Shopify is a more user-friendly platform and works best for beginners but, it also comes with a lot of restrictions and caters to only small business.
-Magento, on the other hand, might have a little complex user interface but, it is best for businesses who are looking to grow in future.
+Shopify is a more user-friendly platform and works best for beginners but, it also comes with a lot of restrictions and caters to only small businesses.